MagicBowen/dates/README.md

 - Get dates

-dates indepent on msgcc and ccinfra, they are setted as the git submodule of dates, so you can update them in together.
+dates independs on msgcc and ccinfra, they are setted as the git submodule of dates, so you can update them together.

 ~~~ bash
 git clone git@github.com:MagicBowen/dates.git